Aliya-Begum/neog-profit_and_loss/README .md

 # Stock Profit and Loss Calculator

 A website you can use to check how much profit or loss you make for a particular stock quantity in absolute and percentage value.
-This website build with using HTML, CSS and JavaScript.
+This website build with HTML, CSS and JavaScript.

 ## How to use this website: